Yudhishthirsh/facebookDataScraper/README.md

 # facebookDataScraper
+This is the Facebook Scraping Framework which can be able to scrape publicly available data that is available on particular facebook page.
+--
+Using this script following data can be scraped from the facebook public pages:

+--"posterName" - Person name who has posted on the facebook page

+--"numberOfLikes" - Number of likes on a same post

+--"peopleLiked" - People name who have liked the post

+--"postContent" - Content written in post

+This script supports linux, windows OS.

+The script description is mentioned below
+--

 1) Open the project and go to the facebookLikesScraper in your windows terminal or on linux operating system.